NothingAG/contao-news_mediaelement/README.md

+# [UNMAINTAINED]
+This project is not maintained anymore.

 # CONTAO EXTENSION: NEWS MEDIA ELEMENT
 Video support within news articles: Extends the news article with additional fields to include a video into your news articles.
 You can define a headline, the YouTube ID and the player size.
 This extension makes use of the `MediaElement.js`.